apache/celix/documents/intro/services.md

 Synchronized service (un-)registration can lead to problems if for example another service registration event is triggered on the handling of the current service registration events.
-In that case normal mutexes are not always enough and a reference counting or recursive mutexes are needed. reference counting can be complex to handle (especially in C) and recursive mutexes are arguable a bad idea.
+In that case normal mutexes are not always enough and reference counting or recursive mutexes are needed. reference counting can be complex to handle (especially in C) and recursive mutexes are arguable a bad idea.

-Interestingly for Java OSGi this is not as big of a problem, because `synchronized` is recursive.
+Interestingly for Java the use of `synchronized` is recursive and as result this seems te be smaller issue with Java.

-TODO blabla maybe recursive locks are also not good for Java

 When registering a service asynchronized, the service properties and specifically the `service.id` property will be finalized when the service registration call returns.
-But actual the service registration event will be done by the Celix event thread and this can be done before or after the service registration call returns.
+The actual service registration event will be done asynchronized by the Celix event thread and this can be done before or after the service registration call returns.

 To register a service asynchronized the following C functions / C++ methods can be used:
- - `celix_bundleContext_registerServiceAsync`
+ - `celix_bundleContext_registerServiceAsync`.
- - `celix_bundleContext_registerServiceWithOptionsAsync`
+ - `celix_bundleContext_registerServiceWithOptionsAsync`.
- - `celix::BundleContext::registerService`
+ - `celix::BundleContext::registerService`.
- - `celix::BundleContext::registerUnmanagedService`
+ - `celix::BundleContext::registerUnmanagedService`.

 To register a service synchronized the following C functions / C++ methods can be used:
- - `celix_bundleContext_registerService`
+ - `celix_bundleContext_registerService`.
- - `celix_bundleContext_registerServiceWithOptions`
+ - `celix_bundleContext_registerServiceWithOptions`.
  - `celix::BundleContext::registerService`, use `celix::ServiceRegistrationBuilder::setRegisterAsync` to configure
-    registration synchronized
+    registration synchronized because the default is asynchronized.
- - `celix::BundleContext::registerUnmanagedService`, use `celix::ServiceRegistrationBuilder::setRegisterAsync` to configure
+ - `celix::BundleContext::registerUnmanagedService`, use `celix::ServiceRegistrationBuilder::setRegisterAsync`
-   registration synchronized
+   to configure registration synchronized because the default is asynchronized.

 To unregister a service asynchronized the following C function can be used:
-- `celix_bundleContext_unregisterServiceAsync`
+- `celix_bundleContext_unregisterServiceAsync`.

 And to unregister a service synchronized the following C function can be used:
-- `celix_bundleContext_unregisterService`
+- `celix_bundleContext_unregisterService`.

 For C++ a service un-registration happens when its corresponding `celix::ServiceRegistration` object goes out of scope.
 A C++ service can be configured for synchronized un-registration using ServiceRegistrationBuilder,
 specifically:
-- `celix::ServiceRegistrationBuilder::setUnregisterAsync`
+- `celix::ServiceRegistrationBuilder::setUnregisterAsync`.
+The default is asynchronized.

 ### Example: Register a service in C